TEACHING BLIND PERSONS TO SEE IN A NEW WAY

 BLIND NOT BROKEN

 World Access for the Blind supports the idea that blindness is not as disabling as is commonly believed.
 Barriers to functioning associated with blindness arise more from unproductive interaction between blind people and society than from intrinsic deficiency.

 We characterize blindness as a condition of life style and challenge requiring a strong capacity to adapt.
 Blindness need not deny access to all the experiences and opportunities of the WORLD.
 In this spirit we proceed with two convictions:

-While everyone faces limits, we assert that limits should not be imposed or presumed upon anyone.
+While everyone faces limits, we have been asserting our “No Limits” philosophy since the year 2000 that limits should not be imposed or presumed upon anyone.
 We all, blind or not, should enjoy the freedom and strength of character to seek and discover our own limits and strengths.